 Ozarks Education Center

-The new Ozarks Education Center (OEC) will be available for use in summer 2020.
+The new Ozarks Education Center (OEC) opened in summer 2021.
 It consists of a common room building with a bunkroom and shower house in an adjacent building separated by a dogtrot.
 There are also three cabins easily accessible from the main building.

 The common room is a large open space that can accommodate up to 60 people in chairs or 40 around tables.
 It features a wall-mounted TV for presentations and additional electronic equipment in a storage area behind the TV.
 Adjacent to the open space is a fully equipped kitchen, and behind the kitchen is an office, storage room, and two restrooms.

 There are also three shower/toilet rooms, a bank of sinks, and two storage rooms; one with a washer/dryer.

 There are three cabins with four bunks per cabin for a total of 12 bunks.
-Each cabin also includes a desk, shelves, and under-the-bed storage.
+Each cabin also includes a desk and shelves.